flutter/website/src/docs/cookbook/design/package-fonts.md

 ## 2. Add the package and fonts to the app

-You can now consume the package and use the fonts it provides.
+Adding the fonts to a package
-This involves updating the `pubspec.yaml` in the *app's* root directory.
+involves updating the `pubspec.yaml` in the *app's* root directory.

 ### Add the package to the project